thallheim/dotfiles/repo-update/man/dotupdate.md

 : show version

 # DESCRIPTION
-*Note:* Not for use in production!
+*Note*: Not for use in production!

 **dotupdate** is a utility that tries to help keep a dotfile repo updated, by turning it into a mini-monolith.
 It keeps simple newline-delimited lists of